Get monthly email updates when I add new resources to our Family Action Toolkits

 In his post: Use your day recognized as Thanksgiving to teach our kids how to be generous and thankful all year long – but don’t whitewash the violent history of colonization.

-We have no right to celebrate Thanksgiving as a holiday or stay on this land without learning what we have broken, and what we have a responsibility to repair.
+We have no right to stay on this land without taking responsibility for what we’ve broken, and taking action to repair it.

 We wrestle with teaching my kids about the messy network of past and present injustice.
 We try to fit that into a vision of what we want for the future – a country that obliterates nationalism, racism, closed borders.

-It’s a lot – doing the daily work it takes to get dinner on the table, then trying to grow into the people we want to be on top of that.
+It’s a lot to ask of parents – doing the daily work it takes to get dinner on the table, trying to grow into the people we want to be, and setting a better example for our kids.

 I still don’t know what this day should look like.
 I want to come together as a family.
-I want to reinforce the value of generosity, appreciation, and connection to the land we’ve made a home on.
+I want to reinforce the value of generosity, appreciation, and connection to the land.